Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-estimator.rst

 For more information on using the Aer primitives, see the `VQE tutorial <https://qiskit.org/documentation/tutorials/algorithms/03_vqe_simulation_with_noise.html>`_ .

-For more information about running noisy simulations with the **Runtime Primitives**, see this `topic <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/how_to/noisy_simulators.html>`_.
+For more information about running noisy simulations with the **Runtime primitives**, see this `topic <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/how_to/noisy_simulators.html>`_.